Summer Art Camp

 Age – Children must be between 6 years old (or have completed kindergarten) and 12 years old.

-Registration & Payment - Registration is on a first come, first served basis.
-A $20 non-refundable deposit is required to register.
-Full payment of tuition is due on or before the first day of the session for which your child is registered.
+Registration & Payment – Registration is on a first come, first served basis.
+Full payment of tuition is due ten days before the first day of the session for which your child is registered.

 Wait List – If a session reaches 51 participants, ACA will create a wait list.
 Wait listed families will be contacted up to 9 AM on the first day of that session if space opens.